 Ways to add warmth to grey kitchens

-Grey has a reputation – slightly unfair, perhaps – for being a cool, clinical and cold colour.
+Grey has a reputation – slightly unfairly, perhaps – for being a cool, clinical and cold colour.
 However, whether you subscribe to the view or not, there’s no way you can argue that one of the best ways to add warmth is to blend the grey with wood.
 Either wooden worktops or flooring can look stunning when matched with grey.

 Little pops of colour always work well.
 Consider a yellow splashback or stools to inject just the right amount of sunshine into a grey kitchen.

 And you can always be safe in the knowledge that if all else fails and you simply can’t decide which colour to put with the grey, you can always simply go with white on the walls.
 It’s simple but it’s always effective.